so-boss/csaa.design/catalog/mypolicy/style/color.md

   - {name: "01 / BB8", value: "#CF4900"}
 ```

 ## Neutral Colors
 Mainly used in a large part of the text interface, in addition to the background, borders, dividing lines, and other scenes are also very common.
 Neutral color definition needs to consider the difference between dark background and light background, while incorporating the WCAG 2.0 standard.
-The neutral color of Mobilitasis based on transparency.

 ```color-palette|span-1
 colors: